hasithperera/RocksatX-WVU/Docs/General/Wallops Testing Plan.md

 	- Enter into Loop Code after deployment has finished
 		- Set LED 2 as high after deployment is finished
 - Loop Code (if no transmit)
-	- Begin LP Sweep
+	- LP Sweep
 	- Listen On Antenna
+		- Listen Antenna 1
-	- Transmit On Antenna
+		- Listen Antenna 2
+	- Listen and LP Sweep
+		-
 - Loop Code (if transmit)
+	-

 ## Deployment +
 - [ ] Observe full Individual Antenna Extension and Retraction to ~18"